Conceptualizing a micro-app to help parents capture birth experiences

 ACKNOWLEDGEMENTS

-Special thanks to my project partner, Eindra Lin, for collaborating on ideation and bringing the wireframes and prototypes to life.
+Special thanks to my project collaborator, Eindra Lin, for collaborating on ideation and bringing the wireframes and prototypes to life.

 Grateful to our mentors, Ashley Deal and Raelynn O’Leary, for guidance throughout the project.